totalspectrum/riscvemu/README.md

 a pure PASM program and hence only requires one COG (the riscvemu emulators use two COGs, one for the debug stub and one for the Risc-V emulation).

+## Hooking the emulation

+There are a number of hooks provided to allow easy modification of the emulated code (even without having to recompile the emulated application).

+(NOTE: At present these hooks only apply to the trace version of the emulator, they will be added later to others.)

+### CSR I/O

+Reading and writing the custom CSRs at BC0-BCF is accomplished by jumping through vectors located at $800.
+This is a table of 32 jump instructions.
+The first one is for reading register BC0 (the UART); the second is for writing to BC0.
+The third and fourth are for reading and writing BC1 (the wait register), and so on.
+Thus, you can intercept all UART reads and writes by the emulated application by changing the first two jump table entries to jump to your own code.

+Note that this is P2 assembly code (*not* Risc-V code).
+The calling convention is that for reads the routine returns the value read in P2 register `pb`, and for writes the value to write is passed in `pb`.
+The normal (internal) call stack is used (so the routine should return with the P2 `ret` instruction.)